9 Birth Control Myths

 It is also necessary to remember that if you are starting birth control, it doesn’t start working the moment it enters your system.
 How long does it take for birth control pills to become effective?
 It depends on the type of pill and at what point during your menstrual cycle you start it.
 Stay safe and be sure to use a condom for the first few weeks when you begin a new prescription or make any changes to your birth control routine.

-Plan B is very affordable and can be delivered to your home to keep on hand if necessary.
-Ella is for immediate use and can also be ordered online, but must be picked up at the pharmacy.
+Plan B is very affordable and can be delivered to your home to keep on hand if necessary. ella® is for immediate use and can also be ordered online in advance or the morning of, but must be picked up at your local pharmacy.
 Learn more about Ordering Emergency Contraception Online or Preparing For Plan B.

 Myth #8: Birth control causes weight gain